What is Hot Yoga?

 Kraft, Kathleen.
 Turning up the Consciousness in Hot Yoga.
 Available through Yoga International’s site: https://yogainternational.com/article/view/turning-up-the-consciousness-in-hot-yoga-an-interview-with-ted-grand-and-je

-Moksha Yoga Values, article at Moksha Yoga’s site: http://mokshayoga.ca/values/#pillars
+Moksha Yoga Values, an article at Moksha Yoga’s site: http://mokshayoga.ca/values/#pillars

 Rosen, Richard.
 Walt Baptiste.
 Published at Yoga Journal’s site 20170828. https://www.yogajournal.com/yoga-101/walt-baptiste